Mary Queen of Scots (2018 film): Plot

-In 1561, nineteen-year-old Mary Stuart, the Catholic queen of Scotland, returns to her home country from France following the death of her husband, Francis II of France, to take up her throne, where she is received by her half brother, the Earl of Moray.
-In neighbouring England, Mary's twenty-eight-year-old cousin Elizabeth is the Protestant queen of England – unmarried, childless, and threatened by Mary's potential claim to her throne.
-Mary dismisses the cleric John Knox from her court.
-A Protestant and leader of the Scottish Reformation, Knox views Mary as a danger to the kingdom's Protestant supremacy.
+In 1561, after the death of her husband King Francis II, nineteen-year-old Mary Stuart returns to Scotland from France to take up her throne.
+She is received by her illegitimate half brother, James Stewart, Earl of Moray.

+In neighboring England, Mary's twenty-eight-year-old, unmarried and childless cousin Elizabeth Tudor, the Protestant Queen of England, is threatened by Mary's claim to the English throne.
+Mary dismisses the cleric John Knox, a Protestant leader of the Scottish Reformation, from the Scottish court.
+He views the young Catholic queen as a danger to the Protestant religion in Scotland.

-Seeking to weaken her cousin's threat to her sovereignty, Elizabeth arranges for Mary, whom many English Catholics regard as their rightful queen, to be married to an Englishman.
-She chooses Robert Dudley, whom she secretly loves; although he and Mary are unwilling, news of Elizabeth's smallpox convinces Mary to accept, provided she is named Elizabeth's heir.
-Reluctant to let go of Dudley, Elizabeth sends Lord Darnley to Scotland with the pretence of living under their religious freedom.
-Despite sensing the ulterior motive, Mary grows fond of Darnley and eventually accepts his proposal.
+To weaken her cousin's threat, Elizabeth arranges for Mary, whom many English Catholics regard as England's rightful queen, to be married to an Englishman.
+Elizabeth chooses Lord Robert Dudley, her childhood friend whom she secretly loves; although he and Mary are unwilling, news of Elizabeth's case of smallpox convinces Mary to accept, provided she is named heiress apparent.

+Reluctant to let go of Dudley, Elizabeth sends Henry Stuart, Lord Darnley to Scotland with the pretence of living under their religious freedom.
+Despite sensing the ulterior motive, Mary grows fond of Darnley so accepts his proposal.

-Mary's impending marriage causes a constitutional crisis within both realms: Elizabeth is advised to oppose the marriage for fear that Darnley, an English noble, will elevate Mary's claim to the crown; Mary's council is suspicious of Darnley, fearing an English takeover.
-Both kingdoms demand his return to England but Mary refuses, leading Moray to mount a rebellion against her.
-Mary marries Darnley, only to discover him in bed with her friend and private secretary, David Rizzio.
-Mary quashes the rebel forces but spares Rizzio and Moray, and demands that Darnley give her a child.
-When a child is conceived, Mary declares the child is "heir to Scotland and England" – offending the English.
+Mary's marriage causes a constitutional crisis within both realms: Elizabeth is advised to oppose her cousin's marriage for fear that Darnley, a Stuart grandchild of Margaret Tudor, will elevate Mary's claim to her throne; Mary's council is suspicious of Darnley, fearing an English takeover.

+Both kingdoms demand Darnley's return to England, but Mary refuses, leading Moray to mount a rebellion against her.
+Mary marries Darnley, only to discover him in bed with her private secretary, David Rizzio.
+She defeats the rebel forces but spares Rizzio and Moray and demands that Darnley give her a child.
+When their son, James, is conceived and born, Mary declares she brings "an heir to Scotland and to England" – offending the English.

-Moray colludes with Darnley's father Matthew Stewart, 4th Earl of Lennox, to undermine Mary.
-They spread rumours that her child was illegitimately fathered by Rizzio, driving John Knox to vehemently denounce Mary as an adulteress.
-Fearing these accusations and the possible discovery of his homosexuality, Darnley is coerced by the underminers to join them in murdering Rizzio, and reluctantly delivers the final blow.
+Moray colludes with Darnley's father, Matthew Stewart, 4th Earl of Lennox, to undermine his sister.
+Spreading false rumors that her son was actually fathered by Rizzio, drives Knox to denounce Mary as an adulteress.
+Fearing these accusations and the possible discovery of his bisexuality, Darnley is pressured into murdering Rizzio.